In this section:

 IMPORTANT!!
 PLANT IDENTIFICATION INFORMATION

 Horticopia (a plant database software program) can be purchased from Horticopia.com.
-There are many different versions but the student version Horticopia A-Z is $99.00 and has most of the plants on the NHCLP list except for weeds.
+There are many different versions but the Horticopia Professional Edition is $140.00 and has most of the plants on the NHCLP list except for weeds.
 It can also be used to make up plant info sheets for customers.
 Horticopia.com also has pictures of the plants that you can access for free but there are usually just one picture for each plant.